 Also known by its scientific name, Zingiber officinale, ginger is a plant native to Southeast Asia that has been revered for its medicinal properties for thousands of years.

-Ginger contains a specific compound called gingerol, which is thought to be responsible for its multitude of health benefits.
+Ginger contains a specific compound called gingerol that is thought to be responsible for its multitude of health benefits.
 Studies show that ginger can help relieve nausea, decrease fasting blood sugar levels, increase working memory and reduce muscle pain.

 Ginger can be used fresh and added to smoothies, salad dressings, sauces and side dishes.
-It can also be found in dried or powdered forms, which work especially well for brewing a soothing cup of ginger tea.
+It can also be found in dried or powdered forms.
+These work especially well for brewing a soothing cup of ginger tea.

 19. Dark Chocolate

-In addition to being full of flavor and delicious, dark chocolate also brings a pretty impressive set of health benefits to the table.
+In addition to being full of flavor and delicious, dark chocolate also contains an impressive amount of protective compounds.